awsdocs/amazon-opensearch-service-developer-guide/doc_source/gsgcreate-domain.md

 1. For **Access policy**, choose **Only use fine\-grained access control**\.
 In this tutorial, fine\-grained access control handles authentication, not the domain access policy\.

 1. Ignore the rest of the settings and choose **Create**\.
 New domains typically take 15–30 minutes to initialize, but can take longer depending on the configuration\.
-After your domain initializes, make note of its endpoint\.
+After your domain initializes, select it to open its configuration pane\.
+Note the domain endpoint under **General information** \(for example, `https://search-my-domain.us-east-1.es.amazonaws.com`\), which you'll use in the next step\.

 **Next**: [Upload data to an OpenSearch Service domain for indexing](gsgupload-data.md)